Fixed Fee Divorce

 When a relationship ends it can be a confusing and stressful time for all involved, and many clients are concerned about spiralling costs associated with getting divorced.

 However, divorces do not need to be complicated, particularly if both parties have agreed that the marriage is over.
 Unless there is a dispute regarding the grounds of the divorce itself, parties do not need to attend court.
-It normally takes between four and six months for the divorce to be concluded – although this period can lengthier if there are disputes about finances or arrangements for children.
+It normally takes around six months for the divorce to be concluded – although this period can lengthier if there are disputes about finances or arrangements for children.

 At HMG Law Firm we are big believers in clarity and trust, offering clear fixed fees for divorce proceedings.